umanggarg754/clothing_website_etl/README.md

 -- Some TODOs are tasks that are pending like some transformation functions

 ## Improvements:
--- for SKU detail scraping -- use scrapy
+-- convert more selectors to general selectors so that they can be moved to utilities -- for SKU detail scraping -- use scrapy
 -- Containerization of scripts
+-- Improvements in logging -- some INFO statements can be debug and some ERRORS can be warning

 ## Zara example overview:

 Tests added
+PYTHONPATH=. pytest --capture=no --log-cli-level=DEBUG src/zara/tests/test_profiler.py
+PYTHONPATH=. pytest --capture=no --log-cli-level=DEBUG src/zara/tests/test_sku_extracter.py